-Most HVAC contractors have a love/hate relationship with their lead services.
-In this podcast, Jason and Nolen explore the potential perks of buying leads, along with the sometimes disastrous pitfalls.
-Whether you’ve purchased leads in the past or are considering a service in the near future, you’ll gain some essential insights into the pros and cons of lead gen companies.
+Most contractors have a love/hate relationship with their lead services.
+In this podcast, Jason and Nolen explore the potential perks of buying leads for HVAC contractors, along with the sometimes disastrous pitfalls.
+Whether you’ve purchased leads in the past or are considering service in the near future, you’ll gain some essential insights into the pros and cons of lead gen companies.

 Look Out for These Key Points

 - Does buying leads create long-term or short-term opportunities?